 The estimates for replacement wells required to maintain gas production at a constant level are around 5,000, or 14 wells per day.
-In October 2012 there were 186 drilling rigs in the Bakken and if we assume that it was these that drilled the 1,500 wells during that year then that is 8 wells drilled per rig at a cost of over $10,000 million per bore hole.
+In October 2012 there were 186 drilling rigs in the Bakken, and if we assume that it was these that drilled the 1,500 wells during that year, then that is eight wells drilled per rig at the cost of over $10,000 million per bore hole.
 That means that 925 rigs are sufficient to drill 7,400 new wells.
-Although we are talking about rather large numbers that is, in a purely technical sense, no problem.
+Although we are talking about rather large numbers that are, in a purely technical sense, no problem.
 However, the fact remains that every year continued drilling will be required at this level to maintain constant production.

 The conclusion is that to maintain current shale gas production and to increase shale oil production to 3 Mb/d is, presumably, technically possible but will require enormous effort.

 Now it is time to look at Daniel Yergin’s performance, the main contribution to the hearing cited by OGJ (read his testimony).
 Initially, Yergin discusses what fracking has meant for the North American economy and employment: